learn-javascript-courses/learn-javascript/README.md

 ## Status

 All courses are currently in preorder.
+You can [view status details here](STATUS.md).
 To thank you for your early support and patience, we're running special **half price deals** that are **only available in preorder**.
 We're building an experience that is unlike any other, packed with knowledge and wisdom you won't find in any other course.

 These are the courses I wish I had when I was starting my career.
 You can trust us when we say it's worth the wait.